Certification, quality

 • has a history of heart and lung complaints;

-• using certain blood thinners (anticoagulant medication);
+• are taking certain blood thinners (anticoagulant medications);

 • has heart rhythm disorders or a biological valve prosthesis.